ChessAnalysis/chess-analysis/README.md

 #### Contact

-François Esnault (MSc Student, University of Rennes 1) is the main developer and contributor of the project.
+This project is part of a research internship at Inria/IRISA laboratory [DiverSE team](http://diverse.irisa.fr) on chess analysis:
-Mathieu Acher (Associate Professor, University of Rennes 1) is supervising the project.
+ * François Esnault (MSc Student, University of Rennes 1) is the main developer and contributor of the project.

-This project is part of a research internship at Inria/IRISA laboratory (DiverSE team) on chess analysis.
+ * Mathieu Acher (Associate Professor, University of Rennes 1) is supervising the project.